scipy/scipy/doc/source/scipeps/scipep-001.rst

 mentioning to provide a picture of other possible ``optimize`` improvements.

-1. Cythonise scalar minimizers, and allow ``LowLevelCallable``s as the objective function. ``approx_derivative`` and ``approx_fprime`` (and other support functions) would have to be ported.
+1. Cythonise scalar minimizers, and allow ``LowLevelCallable`` as the objective function. ``approx_derivative`` and ``approx_fprime`` (and other support functions) would have to be ported.
 The real speedup would not be Cythonisation per-se, but the use of `LowLevelCallable`